GrinonBarrett/Taksidos/Core Rules/Creatures/Thoron.md

 [Prcp] 14 (+4)
 [Empy] 10 (+3)

-**Run Speed**: It may run up to 7 meters per move.
+**Run Speed**: It may run up to 7 yards per move.

-**Swim speed**: You may swim up to 6 meters per move, presuming the water isn’t too rough.
+**Swim speed**: You may swim up to 6 yards per move, presuming the water isn’t too rough.

 **Unarmed Attacks**;